The Top Ways to Get Real Estate Clients

 Remember, a home is more than a house.
 You’re also selling a neighborhood and the town or city, so you need to have a good grasp of the area.

-Join an online neighborhood community like Nextdoor and Facebook Neighborhoods so you can connect with people and build a local presence.
-Whether you’re sharing your knowledge about the local housing market or casting a vote for the most dog-friendly neighborhood, online communities are a great way to engage with others and position yourself as a local expert.
+An online neighborhood community like Nextdoor and Facebook Neighborhoods can help you connect with people and build a local presence.
+It can be great way to engage with others and position yourself as a local expert.

 8. Start a YouTube channel.